jeremeamia/mu/README.md

-# PHP µ Framework
+# The µ PHP Microframework

-A _real_ "microframework" that fits in just 4 lines of code.
+A _"real"_ microframework that fits in just 4 lines of code.

-The microframeworks out there aren't micro enough for me, so I brushed up on some of my code golfing skills to create **µ**.
+The microframeworks out there weren't micro enough for me, so I brushed up on some of my code golfing skills to create **µ**.

 ## Features

 These 4 LOC come jam-packed with features!

-### Easy, regex-based routing system, if you know regex
+### Easy, regex-based routing system

 Follows the well-established route-to-callable microframework pattern.